IMMANUEL5015/Bucket-List-App/README.md

 ## Code Download and Usage Instructions
 The following steps must be undertaken in order for the code of this project to work as intended.

-1. Clone the repo to your local machine using the **git clone <repo url>** command.
+1. Clone the repo to your local machine using the **git clone repo url** command.
-2. Using the terminal navigate to the cloned directory
+2. Using the terminal, navigate to the cloned directory
 3. Install all the project's dependencies using the **npm install** command.
 4. Start the server, using the command **npm start**.
 5. Congratulations, your Bucket-List-App is up and running.